atiniir/OctoprintDev/myplugins/README.md

 ## After changing plugin code

+Seems like most of the time can just call `restart.sh`

 See <https://docs.octoprint.org/en/master/plugins/concepts.html#lifecycle> for plugin development fundamentals

 Either run `install.sh` to update all plugins or run `octoprint dev plugin:install` from the folder with the plugin source